 Egyptology began within orientalist and colonialist paradigm (Said, 1993).
-One ongoing aspect of this paradigm is the periodization of Egyptian history (kingdoms and intermediate periods) by which variation within the culture as only seen from the lens of continuity and change measured on a temporal scale.
-Even though it is important to keep the dynastic system, we should not forget the fact that Manetho himself emphasized the regionality aspect of his system (Thinite, Theban, Memphite dynasties etc).
-In conclusion, looking so closely into regional variation within the Egyptian culture is not simply a research method to consider but it is an enabling theoretical lens to transcend the colonial history of Egyptology and its entailing homogenization of Egyptian culture.
-Acknowledgements:
+One ongoing aspect of this paradigm is the periodization of Egyptian history (kingdoms and intermediate periods) by which variation within the culture is only seen from the lens of continuity and change measured on a temporal scale.
+Even though some may argue that it is important to keep the dynastic system of Manetho, we should not forget the fact that Manetho himself emphasized the regionality aspect of his system (Thinite, Theban, Memphite dynasties etc).
+In conclusion, looking so closely into regional variation within the Egyptian culture is not simply a research method to consider but it is an enabling theoretical lens to transcend the colonial history of Egyptology and its entailing